vg-json-data/sm-json-data/strats.md

 ### Come In With Spring Ball Bounce

-A `comeInWithSpringBallBounce` entrance condition indicates that Samus must enter the room by spring ball bouncing in the doorway of the previous room, applicable to horizontal transitions.
+A `comeInWithSpringBallBounce` entrance condition indicates that Samus must enter the room by spring ball bouncing in from the previous room, applicable to horizontal transitions.
 It has the following properties:

 - _adjacentMinTiles_: This is the minimum effective runway length in case an adjacent runway (connected to the door) is used to gain speed, jump, and bounce.
 - _remoteAndLandingMinTiles_: A list of pairs, where in each pair the first value gives a minimal remote runway used to gain speed, and the second value gives the corresponding minimal amount of landing tiles in front of the door usable for the bounce.